thieu1995/permetrics/README.md

 ## Introduction
 * PerMetrics is a python library for performance metrics of machine learning models.
 * The goals of this framework are:
     * Combine all metrics for regression, classification and clustering models
     * Helping users in all field access to metrics as fast as possible
-    * Perform Qualitative Analysis of models.
-    * Perform Quantitative Analysis of models.

 ### Dependencies